traity/reputation-gateway-docs/docs/contents/read_score.rst

 **b) Using your Blockchain key:**

-If you want to use your own blockchain keys, the authorization token need to get access to the user's score is generated as follows:
+If you want to use your own blockchain keys, the authorization token needed to get access to the user's score is generated as follows:

-- Decode the received the payload and sign the `hash` claim with your own private key.
+- Decode the received the payload and sign the ``hash`` claim with your own private key.
 - Encode this payload including the ``signature`` claim with the signature you just generated into a new JWT token.

-With this new bearer token you can make a request to the URL mentioned before:
+With this new bearer token you will be authorized to read the user's TrustScore:

 .. tabs::
   .. tab:: Ruby